Currently being built at ARTERNAL.

 Arternal is an all-in-one complete solution for art galleries, advisors, and art dealers.
 It provides a range of solutions such as a CRM to foster strong client relationships, Smartmail to easily compose and send out personalized emails en masse, inventory management to store artworks and detailed information associated with each artwork, as well as a bespoke invoicing feature for quickly creating invoices to send out to clients.
 This platform streamlines operations for art professionals, making their workflow more efficient and productive.

 After initial meetings to get a good idea of what needed to be made, it was clear the kanban board pipeline was the biggest asset for the client to have in their work arsenal.
-I went straight away to researching UI and UX patterns of popular kanban boards such as Notion, as well as pipeline products such as Pipedrive and Salesforce.
+I went straight away to researching UI and UX patterns of popular kanban boards such as Notion, Linear, Hubspot, and Asana, as well as pipeline products such as Pipedrive and Salesforce.
 Taking similar UI and UX components and using them as a foundation acted as a launching pad for designing our version.

 The kanban board feature introduces users to a more visual way of following the progress of deals.
 And for the client, that means being able to look at a glance and strategize with the team on how to move a deal to the finish line.
 Each column represents a stage; ordered from left to right, they can be coded to change depending on different client needs.
 To add, each kanban card has important information pertaining to that respective deal.
 Information such as artist, artwork, price, and preset tags.
 Overall, with this new feature, clients can better visualize which stage each deal is at and work together to close them.